MortezaChinahkash/MortezaChinahkash/README.md

 ## 🧠 What I'm Learning

 - ✅ Building over 12 hands-on projects as part of the Developer Akademie curriculum
-- ✅ Learning frontend technologies like **HTML, CSS, JavaScript, React, Angular, Vue & TypeScript**
+- ✅ Learning frontend technologies like **HTML, CSS, JavaScript, React, Angular, Vue, TypeScript & RxJS**
 - ✅ Deepening my understanding of modern styling tools like **SASS/SCSS**, **Bootstrap**, **Material Design**, and **Tailwind CSS**
-- ✅ Self-studying **Java** and preparing to use **Spring Boot** for backend APIs and full-stack integration
+- ✅ Currently self-studying **Java** and preparing to use **Spring Boot** for backend APIs and full-stack integration

 ---